magiclabs/example-nextjs/README.md

 ### Logout

-`pages/api/user/logout.js` overrides the current auth cookie with one that's expired essentially clearing it out.
+`pages/api/user/logout.js` overrides the current auth cookie with one that's expired, essentially clearing it out.
 It also ensures the user is logged out of their session with Magic.

 ```javascript
 // pages/api/user/logout.js